isabella-helliwell/Challenge_9/README.md

 Output 6. ![image](https://user-images.githubusercontent.com/85843030/130449909-605dc17b-0054-410d-ac0c-bd8e3cb21175.png)

+## 4. Results
+        As shown in outputs 1-6, the analysis has been made using 1700 counts of data.
+Comparing the min/max and average  temperature for June and December, one can draw the conclusion that June is the hotter month of the two.

 ### 3.3 Summary Statistics precipitation-June Data
         An overview of the precipitation for June is shown in Output 7.
 The analysis were carried out for years 2010-2017